tTomeRr/CandidateApp/README.md

 ## Usage

-All of the project can be managed by the candidateapp.sh script.
+All of the project can be managed by the deploy.sh script.

 Flags:
 - -i Install